karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 ## Conclusion

+<span style="color:#FF2600">more reflection</span>

 If I could make Dayz from scratch, I would implement these things:

 - Have Express serve my React app -- might solve some CORS / HTTP vs HTTPS issues
 - Structure components differently
 - Use Typescript and Sass
 - State management
+- Responsiveness
 - Passwords + account management / general account security
-- Responsiveness

 The fact that Dayz currently doesn't have these things really demotivates me from working on the app...

-So where does that leave this experiment?
-I think I'll continue to track daily.
+So where does that leave this experiment and app?

+I'm definitely **not** releasing Dayz to the public in its current state (@ the last bullet) but I think I'll continue to track daily.
 Hopefully catch ya at "I Tracked My Mood for Every Day of 2021"!

+Here's to many Great days that will come 🥂

+_Thanks for reading!_